4d/docs/website/translated_docs/es/FormEditor/formEditor.md

 ### Barra de objetos

 The object bar contains all the active and inactive objects that can be used in 4D forms.
-Some objects are grouped together by themes.
+Algunos objetos se agrupan por temas.
 Each theme includes several alternatives that you can choose between.
 When the object bar has the focus, you can select the buttons using the keys of the keyboard.
 The following table describes the object groups available and their associated shortcut key.

 | Botón                                   | Agrupar                                                                                                                                                                                                                                                   | Llave |
 | --------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |:-----:|